 Acromegaly is the result of excessive growth hormone production in skeletally mature patients, most commonly from a pituitary adenoma.
 The same excess of growth hormone in individuals whose epiphyses have not fused will result in gigantism (excessively tall stature).

-It most commonly affects adults in middle age and can result in severe disfigurement, serious complicating conditions, and premature death.
-It has both an insidious onset and slow progression and may be difficult to diagnose in the early stages, only being diagnosed when the external features, especially of the face, become noticeable.
+Acromegaly is most commonly diagnosed in middle-aged adults and can result in severe disfigurement, serious complicating conditions, and premature death.
+It has both an insidious onset and slow progression and may be difficult to diagnose in the early stages, only being diagnosed when the external features, especially those of the face, become noticeable.